 That’s why, at Commercial Collection Bureau, we’re committed to making sure you get paid first.

 CCB works with businesses like yours across the United States, offering affordable and simple ways to collect large and complex B2B claims.
-Whenever possible, our streamlined approach passes the cost of collection onto your customer’s past-due accounts making it possible for CCB to collect your receivable at no charge to you!
+Whenever possible, our streamlined approach passes the cost of collection onto your customer’s past-due accounts making it possible for CCB to collect your receivable at little cost to you!

 A financing company placed a debt for an office equipment lease that had gone into default.
 Unfortunately, the lessee corporation had gone out of business and no assets remained for creditors.
 Moreover, the underlying equipment/collateral was nowhere to be found.
 Reviewing the financing agreement, our collector found there were two personal guarantors (PG) on record.
 One of the PGs filed bankruptcy.
 The other PG had not filed a bankruptcy petition, but the client was unable to locate him.
 Our Research and Investigation Department was able to locate the ex-wife of the PG and she indicated the PG was living in China.
 We uncovered business and cellular phone numbers for him in China and spoke with the gentleman.
 He indicated the company was defunct and there was nothing he could do.
 We reminded him that he had a personal guarantee on record and he insisted he had no money or assets due to the poor performance of the defunct company.
 The collector let him know he was examining his credit report as they spoke and based on his BMW, Porsche, $5 million dollar home in San Francisco, CA and his vacation home on Lake Tahoe, the collector found it hard to believe that he had “no money or assets.”
 The guarantor laughed and said, “You got me!
 What can we do to get this resolved?”
 A wire transfer was received to resolve this balance that many would have deemed “uncollectible” given the out-of-business status of the corporation, personal bankruptcy of one of the guarantors, and the inability of many to locate the other guarantor.